Plurimi Wealth LLP (“PWL” or the “Firm”)

 - The ratios between fixed and variable components of total remuneration (SYSC 19C.3.44R – 12(d))

-The remuneration of individual members of staff dealing with the Firm’s customers is by way of a fixed monthly draw with discretionary performance related commission for Members, and fixed annual salaries with discretionary performance related bonuses for employees.
+The remuneration of individual Partners dealing with the Firm’s clients is by way of a fixed monthly draw with discretionary performance related commission, and fixed annual salaries with discretionary performance related bonuses for employees.

 - The Firm’s Head of Compliance based in London, approved for the CF10 and CF11 functions.